Bubonic Plague, Cynicism, Facts, Health, History, Humor, Media, Medicine, Pandemics, Smallpox, Social Commentary, Swine Flu

 I was surfing through Google Images, looking for a picture of Linda McCartney to add to my slide show Some Famous Boomers Who Have Passed.
 Then I searched her history on the Web to discover she was born in 1941.
 Officially, being born before 1946 does not qualify as a Boomer.
 That seems odd to me.
 Then I searched for the boys in the band, and learned none of them are, either.
 Even Stuart Sutcliffe and Pete Best.
 All of those left are “Old Dudes.”
 Not groovy.

-My first dance (with someone other than myself) was to I Want To Hold Your Hand.
+My first dance (with someone other than myself) was to I Want to Hold Your Hand.
 It seemed to me the guys singing it were in sync with me.
 Then She Loves You became my favorite, and I was in Heaven.
-At that time I thought, “These guys are really hip.”
+At that time, I thought, “These guys are really hip.”
 Now realizing they are much older than me, the magic has waned.

 Boomers are the 60s.
 The Beatles are, too.
 Why then is there some official definition of who is or is not a Boomer?
 I thought of John, Paul, George and Ringo as “my guys.”
-Aside from geneaology, we are the same.
+Aside from genealogy, we are the same.
 Now, I can’t be seen with them.

-My nephews, aged 17 and 16, are Beatles fans.
+My nephews, aged 31 and 30, are Beatles fans.
 They are 40 years my junior, and I am younger than any member of the band.
 Does this mean I should be doing the Charleston at dance clubs in tribute to music forty years prior?

 The Beatles really were catalysts in the Hippie Movement; nevertheless, they were born too early to be considered Boomers.
 Weird.
 Most of the drivel in the 70s, like Maharishis and Hare Krishnas, were directly influenced by the inertial karma of the Beatles.
 Yet, they are not allowed in the Boomer Club.
 Paul, we love you and you know you should be glad.
-But, please stand behind the rope.
+But please stand behind the rope.
 You’re not on the list.

 Recognized as the first born among official Boomers is Kathleen Casey-Kirschling.
 She just filed for Social Security benefits on October 15, 2007.
 The assault on your tax dollars has begun.
 I’m proud to run point for the Boomer Army.